l3uddz/cloudplow/README.md

 `"instance_destroy"`:

   - When this is `true`, the instance that is created for the sync task is destroyed after the task finishes.
-Only applies to non `local` sync services (e.g. `scaleway`).
+This only applies to non-local sync services (e.g. `scaleway`).

   - When this is set to `false`, it will re-use the existing instance that was previously created/shutdown after the last sync ran.